Jaba-B/Types/README.md

     getDaysToNewYear('22.04.2020'); // 619
 ```

-#### Last to first.
+#### Last to first
-Write a function to change the position of first and last characters in given string.
+Write a function to change the position of the first and the last characters in the given string.

 Example:
 ```js